-With a fixed-rate loan, your payment remains the same for the entire duration of your loan.
-The portion allocated to your principal (the loan amount) will increase, however, your interest payment will decrease accordingly.
-Your property taxes increase, or rarely, decrease, and so might the homeowner's insurance in your monthly payment.
-For the most part payments for your fixed-rate loan will be very stable.
+With a fixed-rate loan, your payment remains the same for the entire duration of the loan.
+The portion allocated to your principal (the loan amount) increases, however, the amount you pay in interest will decrease accordingly.
+Your property taxes increase, or rarely, decrease, and your insurance rates might vary as well.
+For the most part monthly payments for a fixed-rate loan will be very stable.

-Borrowers might choose a fixed-rate loan to lock in a low rate.
-People choose fixed-rate loans when interest rates are low and they want to lock in the low rate.
-For homeowners who have an ARM now, refinancing with a fixed-rate loan can offer greater consistency in monthly payments.
-If you currently have an Adjustable Rate Mortgage (ARM), we'll be glad to help you lock in a fixed-rate at the best rate currently available.
-Call Augusta Mortgage Solutions at 706-860-5514 for details.
+Borrowers can choose a fixed-rate loan to lock in a low rate.
+People choose these types of loans when interest rates are low and they want to lock in at the low rate.
+If you have an Adjustable Rate Mortgage (ARM) now, refinancing into a fixed-rate loan can provide greater consistency in monthly payments.
+If you have an Adjustable Rate Mortgage (ARM) now, we'll be glad to assist you in locking a fixed-rate at a favorable rate.
+Call Augusta Mortgage Solutions at 706-860-5514 to learn more.

-The majority of ARMs are capped, so they won't increase over a specified amount in a given period.
-Your ARM may feature a cap on how much your interest rate can increase in one period.
-For example: no more than a couple percent per year, even though the index the rate is based on goes up by more than two percent.
-Sometimes an ARM has a "payment cap" which ensures that your payment can't go above a certain amount over the course of a given year.
+Most programs feature a "cap" that protects you from sudden increases in monthly payments.
+Your ARM may feature a cap on interest rate variances over the course of a year.
+For example: no more than a couple percent per year, even if the underlying index goes up by more than two percent.
+Sometimes an ARM has a "payment cap" that ensures your payment won't increase beyond a fixed amount over the course of a given year.
 In addition, the great majority of ARM programs have a "lifetime cap" — this means that the interest rate will never go over the capped amount.

-ARMs most often feature their lowest, most attractive rates at the beginning of the loan.
-They guarantee the lower interest rate for an initial period that varies greatly.
-You may have heard about "3/1 ARMs" or "5/1 ARMs".
-In these loans, the introductory rate is fixed for three or five years.
-It then adjusts every year.
-These loans are fixed for a number of years (3 or 5), then adjust.
-These loans are often best for borrowers who anticipate moving in three or five years.
-These types of adjustable rate loans are best for borrowers who plan to move before the loan adjusts.
+ARMs usually start out at a very low rate that may increase over time.
+You've likely heard of 5/1 or 3/1 ARMs.
+For these loans, the initial rate is set for three or five years.
+After this period it adjusts every year.
+These types of loans are fixed for a number of years (3 or 5), then adjust.
+Loans like this are best for people who anticipate moving within three or five years.
+These types of adjustable rate programs are best for people who plan to sell their house or refinance before the loan adjusts.

 Have questions about mortgage loans?
 Call us at 706-860-5514.
 We answer questions about different types of loans every day.